project-pretzel/project-pretzel/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-## Sub-Heading ##
+## Summary ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  > Pretzel is for people who want to stay up-to-date and engaged with trending topics.
+With Pretzel you can see the top       trending stories and chat in realtime with other users who are also reading about the same trend.

 ## Be in the loop. ##
   > Pretzel is a place where you can interact with top trends and discuss them in realtime.